 When does League Season 11 begin?
-Season 10 end date, pre-season, more | Dexerto.com
+Pre-season, ranked rewards, more - Dexerto

-League of Legends Season 11 is almost here.
-If you want to get your Season 10 ranked rewards, you don’t have long left to grind.
+League of Legends Season 11 is just around the corner.
+The Season 10 ranked rewards have been doled out, and all eyes are on patch 11.1.
 Here’s everything we know about League’s next season, and when it’s coming.

-Season 10 has seemingly flown by in League of Legends.
+Season 10 has flown by in League of Legends.
 The celebratory year for Riot Games has been marked by big events, a handful of new champions, and now Worlds 2020.

-However, players are already looking forward to Season 11.
+However, with the ranked season now over, all eyes are on Season 11.
 We’ve had big changes to the map and runes in the past, but this time, items are the big focus.
-Before then though, you’ll still have some time to get towards that Victorious Lucian.

-Here’s everything we know about League of Legends Season 11, and just how long you have left until the new items start changing the way you play.

 When does League of Legends Season 11 begin?